01-edu/public/subjects/count-leap-years/README.md

 ### Instructions

-Make a `countLeapYears` functions that takes a date and returns the number of leap years since year 1
+Create a function named `countLeapYears` which accepts a `Date`.
+Your function should return the number of leap years to have taken place since the year 1.